WartyMN/F256-FileManager/documentation/using.md

 #### I want to load a file from the internet that I sent to Meatloaf

 This action is not currently supported.
-Instead, use the shift-M command and specify the address of the parent directory, then select the file you want to work with and choose the appropriate action.
+Instead, use the `SHIFT-M` command and specify the address of the parent directory, then select the file you want to work with and choose the appropriate action.

 #### I want to copy a file from Meatloaf to my Foenix

 Open a Meatloaf directory containing the file you want to copy in one panel, and open the destination SD card or floppy in the second panel.
 Make sure the Meatloaf panel is the active panel (use `<TAB>` to switch panels if necessary).
-Hit `c` to start the copy procedure.
+Hit `C` to start the copy procedure.

 #### I want to copy a file from my Foenix to my Meatloaf